octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 > When someone invokes the _Vote_ smart contract it will only modify its storage and thus will have no impact on other smart contract storages. (i.e. the execution of the smart contract will not produce `operations`).

-//TODO: Voting itself isn't an operation?
-answer: invocation of the _Vote_ smart contract is an operation, but voting is just a sequence of instructions that modifies the storage and does not produce impacts on other smart contract storages.

 Here is the code of the smart contract: